RCA Dome: Description

 The Birdair-designed dome was made up of teflon-coated fiberglass and weighed 257 ST, which was held up by the air pressure inside the building.
 The ceiling was 193 ft high, though the height varied up to 5 ft as the materials expanded and contracted with the weather.

-Like other domes of this style (the Hubert H. Humphrey Metrodome, BC Place, the Carrier Dome, and the Pontiac Silverdome) there were warning signs posted cautioning patrons of the high winds at the doors when exiting the facility.
+Like other domes of this style (the Hubert H. Humphrey Metrodome, BC Place, the JMA Wireless Dome, and the Pontiac Silverdome) there were warning signs posted cautioning patrons of the high winds at the doors when exiting the facility.

 History

+Construction for the Hoosier Dome began in May 1982.

 The domed stadium was similar in design and appearance to the Metrodome and the previous BC Place roof, owing in great part to the involvement of engineers David Geiger and Walter Bird, pioneers in air-supported roofs.

 The stadium was originally named the Hoosier Dome until 1994 when RCA paid $10 million for the naming rights for 10 years, with two 5-year options to RCA at a cost of $3.5 million if invoked.
 The stadium seated 56,127 for football, the smallest in the NFL.
 Modifications were made to the stadium in 1999 to expand the suites and add club seating.
 Before that, the maximum seating for a football crowd was 60,272.
-The stadium was built to lure a National Football League team to Indianapolis, and while still under construction, the Baltimore Colts took the bait on March 29, 1984.
+The stadium was built to lure a National Football League team to Indianapolis, and as the stadium was being completed, the Baltimore Colts relocated to Indianapolis on March 29, 1984.

 The Dome was officially dedicated on August 11, 1984, as a sellout crowd watched the Indianapolis Colts defeat the New York Giants in an NFL preseason game.
 The Buffalo Bills and Chicago Bears played a preseason game at the Hoosier Dome on August 26, 1984, which had been scheduled prior to the Colts moving in.

 The football playing surface was originally AstroTurf, and replaced with FieldTurf in 2005.

 The Colts moved into the new, retractable-roof, Lucas Oil Stadium for the 2008 NFL season.
 The RCA Dome was replaced by additional space for the adjacent Indiana Convention Center.
 The new convention space connects to Lucas Oil Stadium in much the same way that the existing Indiana Convention Center had been connected to the RCA Dome (although the new connecting walkway now passes under a railroad track).

 Demolition

-On September 24, 2008, the roof of the Dome was deflated, which took about 45 minutes.
-The building itself was imploded on December 20, 2008, and was featured on the second series premiere of the National Geographic show Blowdown.
+On September 24, 2008, the roof of the Dome was deflated, which took about 35 minutes.
+The building itself was imploded on December 20, 2008, by Controlled Demolition, Inc., and was featured on the second series premiere of the National Geographic show Blowdown.

 An Indianapolis nonprofit, People for Urban Progress, rescued 13 acre of the Dome roof.
 They work with local Indianapolis designers to recycle the material into community shade structures and art installations, as well as wallets, purses and bags.